Clubs + Organizations

 Contact: aiga@rmcad.edu

-The ASID RMCAD Chapter hosts monthly events focused on interior design to provide students with learning and networking opportunities within the interior design industry.
-Whether we hear from professionals in the industry, discuss topics with faculty and students, or just enjoy talking design, our events encourage students to explore design beyond what is learned in the classroom.
+American Society of Interior Designers (ASID) is a leading professional association of interior designers, industry leaders, educators and students who employ design to improve lives where people live, work, play and heal.
+Whether we hear from professionals in the industry, discuss topics with faculty and students, or just enjoy talking about design, our events encourage students to explore design beyond what is learned in the classroom.

 Contact: asid@rmcad.edu